The Chemistry of Cleaning

 Soil can be broken down into three broad categories: organic, inorganic and combination.

-Organic soils encompass a broad range and include food soils such as fat, grease, protein, and carbohydrate, living matter such as mold, yeast and bacteria and petroleum soils such as motor oil, axle grease and cutting oils.
-Most of the time organic soils are best removed using alkaline cleaners or solvents.
+Organic soils encompass a broad range and include food soils (such as fat, grease, protein, and carbohydrate), living matter (such as mold, yeast and bacteria) and petroleum soils (such as motor oil, axle grease and cutting oils).
+Traditionally, these soils have been removed using alkaline cleaners or solvents.
 Now, however, more modern, bio-based surfactants are used to cut organic soils.

 Inorganic soils include rust, scale, hard water deposits and minerals such as sand, silt and clay.
 Oftentimes acids are used to remove inorganic deposits such as rust and scale.
 Minerals are often cleaned with general purpose or acid-type cleaner (ie. bowl cleaners).

 Combination soils often present the toughest challenge for a cleaner since the soil contains both organic and inorganic components.
 Proper identification is critical.
-Most combination soils are removed with a very concentrated, highly built cleaner that also contained solvent.
+In the past, most combination soils were removed with a very concentrated, highly built cleaner that also contained solvent.
 But now, with new surfactant chemistries, it is possible to accomplish this cleaning with fewer ingredients.